Fine-Grained Face Swapping via Regional GAN Inversion: Face swapping results

 \section{Face swapping results}

-We compare our method with the previous face swapping works FSGAN~\cite{nirkin2019fsgan}, SimSwap~\cite{chen2020simswap}, FaceShifter~\cite{li2019faceshifter}, and HifiFace~\cite{wang2021hififace}.
+We compare our method with the previous face swapping works: FSGAN~\cite{nirkin2019fsgan}, SimSwap~\cite{chen2020simswap}, FaceShifter~\cite{li2019faceshifter}, and HifiFace~\cite{wang2021hififace}.
 We also compare with state-of-the-art StyleGAN-based face swapping methods, including MegaFS~\cite{zhu2021MegaFS}, StyleFusion\cite{kafri2021stylefusion}, and HiRes\cite{xu2022high}.
 Specifically, we train our model on the FFHQ dataset.
 Then, we randomly sample 500 source-target pairs from the CelebAMask-HQ and obtain the swapped results of each method.
-Our method can realize high-quality swapping at the resolution of $1024^2$.

 {\textbf{Qualitative results.}} The qualitative comparisons are shown in \cref{fig:swapComp} and \cref{fig:StyleGANBasedSwappingComp}.
 It can be observed that our method achieves more realistic and high-fidelity swapped results.
 Compared with FSGAN~\cite{nirkin2019fsgan}, our results are much sharper.
 For SimSwap~\cite{chen2020simswap} and Hififace~\cite{wang2021hififace}, their swapped faces suffer from some artifacts and distortions (the 2nd row).
 Our E4S and FaceShifter~\cite{li2019faceshifter} can generate visually satisfying results; however, our approach retains detailed textures better.
 We further compare the performance in more challenging cases where the occlusion exists in the source and target faces (the last two rows in \cref{fig:swapComp}).
 We can clearly see that our method can fill out the missing skin for the source face (the 3rd row), and maintain the glasses in the target face (the last row).
 Though a dedicated inpainting sub-network is designed in FSGAN, their inpainted results are quite blurry.
 FaceShifter proposes a refinement network to maintain the occlusion in the target image, but this may bring back some identity information of the target, making their swapped results similar to the target.
 Note that ours is the only method that can well preserve the skin color of the source, which is also an identity-related attribute.
 In case the source skin is not fully adapted to the target due to the different lighting conditions, one can add a lighting transfer step for the source in advance.
 We leave disentangling the light from the texture in future work.